 Tumble Dry Low Heat

 The performance properties of Merino wool make this long sleeve an ideal layer for late fall.
 It’s temperature-regulating, odor-repelling and dries in a flash, with the comfort and easy-going style of a Henley you’d pair with jeans.
 The waffle-like texture helps move air and moisture while running, and ensures this shirt feels light as air.

-We selected the three-button henley silhouette for its functionality - button all the way up for extra coverage or leave it open when the run heats up.
-With a looser-fitting cut, the Fells Layer works well on its own as a technical top for cool mileage days or over a short-sleeve base layer when it's colder.
+We selected the three-button Henley silhouette for its functionality: button all the way up for extra coverage or leave it open when the run heats up.
+With a looser-fitting cut, the Fells works well on its own as a technical top or layered under a jacket.

 The three-button style derives its name from England's Henley-Upon-Thames, home to the world’s most prestigious rowing regatta.
-Popularized in running during the "Chariots of Fire Era," the Henley became a sportswear staple but by the 1970s was co-opted by menswear.
-We thought it was high tdeme to return the utilitarian style to its athletic roots.
+Popularized in running during the "Chariots of Fire Era," the Henley became a sportswear staple but by the 1970s was co-opted by fashion.
+We thought it was high time to return the utilitarian style to its athletic roots.